Receiving money from overseas

 When will I get my payment

-Funds will usually be available to the recipient within the same business day of Westpac receiving the funds, providing they are received prior to cut-off time.
-However, please be aware that in some circumstances the processing period may be longer and is outside of Westpac’s control.
+Funds will usually be available to the recipient within the same business day of Westpac receiving the funds, providing they are received prior to cut-off times.
+However, in some circumstances the processing period may be longer and this is outside of Westpac’s control.

 Tracking my payment

-Sometimes delays can occur, and the sender may need to discuss payment location details with the sending bank.
+Sometimes delays can occur.
+In the event of delays, please contact the sender, who may need to discuss payment location details with the sending bank.

 Frequently asked questions